Teleworking and moving

 - OHRM will report status to the requesting organization

-- TTS Talent will notify you when the VWA has been approved and will provide next steps
+- TTS Talent will notify you when the FTTA has been approved and will provide next steps

-- Note: Since the recent process change, it has been taking 30-60 days for VWAs to get approved
+- Note: Since the recent process change, it has been taking 30-60 days for FTTAs to get approved

 Your effective date should be the start of a pay period.
 Pay period dates can be found on GSA InSite.

-A member of the TTS Talent Team will complete a Request of Personnel Action (RPA) and submit to OHRM for processing.
-If a Virtual Work Agreement is required, the RPA is generated after the VWA has been filled out and signed by TTS leadership, as directed in the VWA instructions.
-Then the RPA and VWA are submitted to OHRM for processing.
+A member of the TTS Talent Team will complete a Personnel Action Request (PAR) and submit to OHRM for processing.
+If a Full-time Telework Agreement is required, the PAR is generated after the FTTA has been filled out and signed by TTS leadership, as directed in the FTTA instructions.
+Then the PAR and FTTA are submitted to OHRM for processing.

 Changes in pay